Partially-Supervised Novel Object Captioning Leveraging Context from Paired Data: Experiments

 \subsection{Implementation Details}

-\textbf{Synthetic data generation}: For each novel object, we use the top similar candidate objects that were identified by FDM-net.
-For e.g., images with `cup', `glass', or `vase' are considered as candidates to generate synthetic data for novel object `bottle'.
-Not all these candidate object classes (`stove', `bread', `box', and `racquet') have bounding box annotations in MS COCO dataset; so, we exclude these four candidate object classes.
+\textbf{Synthetic data generation}: To generate synthetic data for each novel object, we use the top similar candidate objects in the fully paired data that were identified by FDM-net~\cite{cao2020feature}.
+For e.g., fully paired images with `cup', `glass', or `vase' are considered as candidates to generate synthetic data for novel object `bottle'.
+We exclude four of these candidate object classes (`stove', `bread', `box', and `racquet') as they don't have bounding box annotations in MS COCO dataset.
+We show our final list in Supplemental material.
 We generate at most $K=2400$ synthetic images for each novel object; if there are $m=3$ candidate objects for a novel object (for e.g., `bottle' has `cup', `glass', `vase' candidates), we generate at most $K/m = 800$ images for each novel-candidate object pair (for e.g., `bottle',`cup').
 We set $A_{min}=1000$ pixels, $\Delta A_{max}=200\%$, ${AR}_{min}=0.05$, ${AR}_{max}=5.0$, and $\Delta {AR}_{max}=30\%$.
-These were empirically selected by manually inspecting the quality of few synthetic images, and are by no means optimal values.
 To generate synthetic captions, we use NLTK~\cite{10.3115/1118108.1118117} part-of-speech tagger to identify adjectives and nouns; we set $\Delta {R}_{adj} = 2$, and $\Delta {R}_{noun} = 1$.
+These hyper-parameters were empirically selected by manually inspecting the quality of few synthetic images and their captions, and are by no means the most optimal values.